dwkanaar/ExampleGithub/README.md

 ## Part 2: Create the database file

-The next step is to create the .db file that PyTaskExec will later use to create the ./TaskData/SweepData1 directories housing the xml files.
+The next step is to create the SQL .db file that PyTaskExec will later be used to create the ./TaskData/SweepData1 directories housing the XML files.
 The command is
 ```
 python3 /u/home/d/dwkanaar/MaSQE/PyComponents/PyTaskExec/TaskDbBuilder.py -x SetupSweep.xml -t SetupSweep -d SweepData.db